Matthew Richardson (cyclist): Early life

-Richardson was born in Maidstone, Kent in England to English parents and moved to Australia for his father's work when he was nine years old.
-He grew up in Maidstone and then Warwick, Western Australia.
-As a result, he has both British and Australian citizenship.
+Richardson was born in Maidstone, Kent, England, to English parents and relocated to Australia for his father's work when he was nine years old.
+He grew up in Maidstone and later in the Perth suburb of Warwick, Western Australia.
+Due to his parentage and long-term residence, he holds dual British and Australian citizenship.

-As a teenager, Richardson competed in gymnastics and earned podium results at a national level.
-However, after suffering an elbow injury he turned his interest to cycling.
+As a teenager, Richardson competed in gymnastics, earning podium finishes at the national level.
+Following an elbow injury, he transitioned from gymnastics to competitive cycling.